The Best Scone Recipe I’ve Ever Made

 A scone is similar to a biscuit.
 It is a flaky dough made by cutting cold butter into flour, and uses baking powder to rise.
 They can be sweet or savory.
 English scones are a little bit different (they are made with softened butter rather than cold butter, changing the texture.)
 Usually they are shaped with round biscuit cutters instead of the triangle shape popular here in the US.
 Do I have any British readers who can tell us more about scones from the homeland?
 Teach me!!

 A warm homemade scone spread with butter and jam is one of life’s greatest pleasures, but I didn’t always think so.
 Mostly because my mom never made scones growing up, so my only experience with them came from coffee shops.
-An already bad scone that has been sitting under a glass counter top for 8 hours?
+An already-bad scone that has been sitting in a glass display for 8 hours?
 I need a glass of milk just thinking about it.

 The first time I had a truly amazing scone was when Eric and I went to High Tea at this fancy hotel in Victoria one time.
 They had the cucumber sandwiches and 3 tiered serving platter and everything.
 The scones were SO GOOD.
 Perfectly moist and tender on the inside, delightfully crispy on the edges, and full of buttery flavor.
 And topped with clotted cream and freshly made jam!
 Heaven!